DouglasMcSqueaky/cuprate/books/user/src/intro.md

 *   **Improved Safety**: Rust is known for its memory safety features, which can help prevent crashes and vulnerabilities that might occur in C++ code.
 This means Cuprate may offer a more reliable and secure experience compared to monerod.
 *   **Modern Architecture:** Cuprate is designed with a modern architecture that can be easier to maintain, understand, and extend.
 This is achieved through well-defined components, clear documentation, and modern software engineering practices.
 *   **Focus on Modularity:** Cuprate is built with a modular approach, which means it's broken down into smaller, independent parts that interact with each other.
 This makes it easier to develop new features and fix issues.
-*   **Clear Documentation:** Cuprate has extensive documentation, which explains how it works from the ground up.
+*   **Clear Documentation:** Cuprate will build extensive documentation, which explains how it works from the ground up.
 This makes it easier for developers to contribute.
 *   **Benchmarking**: Cuprate has a built-in benchmarking system for testing and improving its performance.
-This ensures that it's not just safe but also optimized for efficiency.
+This ensures that it's not just safe but also efficient.

 Wallet software is a good user facing example of how Cuprate can improve the experience of using the Monero network.
 Let's think of your Monero wallet app as a house, and the software that powers it is like the foundation of that house.
 Currently, many wallets use a foundation called `monerod`, which is built with older materials (C++ code).
 Cuprate is like a new, **more advanced foundation** built with modern materials (Rust code).
 This new foundation has several potential advantages: